formio/uag/README.md

 ---

 ## Introduction
-The core purpose of the UAG is to equip AI agents with the ability to fluidly apply a user's natural language instructions to the Form.io platform's capabilities as defined by selected forms and fields.
+The core purpose of the UAG is to equip AI agents with the ability to forward a user's inputs to the Form.io platform.
+It allows the AI agent to apply natural language requests, scanned documents, and any other input it can parse into Form.io functionality, as defined by selected forms and fields.

   ### The Model Context Protocol (MCP)
   The Model Context Protocol (MCP) is an open-source standard for connecting AI applications to external systems.